seanbao/mnemonas/docs/api-reference.en.md

 ## Authentication

-When Web UI/API authentication is enabled, include:
+When Web UI/API authentication is enabled, the Web UI uses same-origin `HttpOnly` cookies for its primary session.
+API clients can still include:

 ```http
 Authorization: Bearer <access_token>
 ```

+Login and refresh set `mnemonas_access` and `mnemonas_refresh` cookies.
+Browser clients can send `X-MnemoNAS-Session-Mode: cookie`; in that mode the JSON response omits bearer tokens and returns only user/session metadata.

 WebDAV Basic Auth is separate from the Web UI/API JWT flow.